What Is Saffron?

 Where Grow Saffron most?

-Many question its cost, but its rarity comes from the fact that each flower produces only three stigmas, (threads) that are handpicked at a special time in the morning.
-It must be done at this hour, because of the way the flower is in bloom in order not to damage the actual floret.
-It takes a lot of flowers just to produce a small amount of saffron.
+Many question its cost, but its rarity comes from the fact that each flower produces only three stigmas (threads) that are hand-picked at a particular time in the morning.
+It must be done at this hour because of how the flower is in bloom to not damage the actual floret.
+It just takes a lot of flowers to produce a small amount of Saffron.
 That’s what makes our Saffron such a good deal!